Motawe3/unity-wind-tunnel/README.md

 ## Comparing results

-Every export writes a `.windtunnel.json` archive next to the HTML and CSV, carrying the whole test configuration. **COMPARE RESULTS** (runtime HUD) or **Window → Wind Tunnel → Compare Results** (editor) takes two of them and runs a like-for-like audit *before* differencing anything:
+Every export writes a `.windtunnel.json` archive next to the HTML and CSV, carrying the whole test configuration — that archive is what the comparison reads.
+Since the tool's honest output is a *delta*, this is the feature most of the workflow is aimed at.

+### Using it

+Open it with **COMPARE RESULTS** in the runtime console or **Window → Wind Tunnel → Compare Results** in the editor.

+1. **Produce two runs.** Run a test, **EXPORT REPORT**, change exactly one thing — swap the vehicle with a number key, or move one setting — run the same test again and export again.
+   In the demo scene, keys **4**, **5** and **6** are three runs built for this.
+2. **Pick the two runs.** The **RESULT A** and **RESULT B** columns list every archive in the reports folder.
+Each side has its own test dropdown, so two sessions that ran different queues can still be compared on the test they share.
+3. **Read the verdict banner** — the winner, `TOO CLOSE TO CALL`, or `CANNOT COMPARE` with the reason it refused.
+4. **Check the comparability table** before the numbers.
+Every check is marked `MATCH`, `NOTED`, `CAVEAT` or `BLOCKS COMPARISON`, with the offending values from each side.
+5. **Read the metric table**: A, B, Δ, Δ % and which side is better *by that metric's polarity* for the class involved.
+Sweeps get a second table comparing point by point.
+6. **EXPORT COMPARISON** writes the whole audit to its own HTML file. **REFRESH** re-reads the folder — use it after exporting a new run with the window open. **CLOSE** or **Esc** dismisses.

+### What the audit does before it differences anything

 - **Blocks** the comparison only when the two runs do not measure the same quantity: different test procedure, working fluid, or reference-area convention (a car's frontal